LakshyaP06/ASXPredictionPineScript/README.md

 3. Adjust parameters based on stock volatility and your trading style
 4. Set up alerts for buy/sell signals
 5. Use stop-loss levels for risk management

+## NOTE: For research purposes only, research before you buy stocks.